ethstorage/W3IPs/W3IPS/w3ip-1.md

 - **userinfo** indicates which user is calling the EVM, i.e., "From" field in EVM call message.
 If not specified, the protocol will use 0x0 as the sender address.
 - **contractName** indicates the contract to be called, i.e., "To" field in the EVM call message.
 If the **contractName** is an **address**, i.e., 0x + 20-byte-data hex, then "To" will be the address.
 Otherwise, the name is from a name service.
 In the second case, **nsProvider** will be the short name of name service providers such as "ens", "w3q", etc. The way to translate the name from a name service to an address will be defined in future proposals.
 - **chainid** indicates which chain to call the message.
 If not specified, the protocol will use the same chain as the name service provider, e.g., 1 for eth, and 333 for w3q.
 If no name service provider is available, the default chainid is 1.
+- **returnTypes** tells the format of the returned data.
+If not specified, the returned message data will be parsed in "(bytes32)" and MIME will be set based on the suffix of the last argument.
+Otherwise, the returned message will be parsed in the specified ""returnTypes" in JSON.

 ### Resolver Mode